akashch1512/host-/README.md

-# Tap-to-Earn Game for Telegram

-## Project Description
-Develop a simple Tap-to-Earn game for Telegram that uses Web3 technology to reward players with cryptocurrencies.
-The game is inspired by Shahnameh, where players must help Sohrab complete the seven trials to reach Rostam.

-## Project Goal
-Create an engaging Telegram game that integrates blockchain technology to provide cryptocurrency rewards to players.

 ## Key Features
 1. **Telegram Bot:** A bot that allows users to participate in the game by sending commands.
 2. **Web3 Integration:** Connect to a smart contract on the Ethereum network to handle rewards.